UMWEDU/umw-careercenter-sync/_pages/employers.md

  	<li>Facebook: <a href="https://www.facebook.com/UMWCCPD/">UMW Career Center</a></li>
  	<li>Instagram: <a href="https://www.instagram.com/umw_ccpd/?hl=en">@umw_ccpd</a></li>
 </ul>
+<h2>Industry Weeks</h2>
+Due to the ongoing COVID-19 pandemic, the UMW Career Center will not be hosting a traditional Job &amp; Internship Fair during the Fall 2020 semester.
+Instead, we invite you to participate in one of our virtual Industry Weeks.

+Employers can sign up for a one hour time slot to host a virtual session during their week.
+During this time, students can ask questions, provide their elevator pitch, and network with representatives from your organization.
+We encourage employers to be creative and to think of this as a virtual Job Fair interaction.

+For more information, and to complete the Industry Week Interest Form, <a href="https://www.umw.edu/careercenter/employers/fall-2020-employer-industry-weeks/">click here.</a>
 <h2>Marketing Requests</h2>
 We can assist with promoting your organization, events, and positions to students and alumni for free!
 Complete our <a href="https://www.umw.edu/careercenter/employers/employer-marketing-request/">Employer Marketing Request Form</a> at least 2 weeks prior to your event or application deadline.

 Questions?
 Contact Employer Relations Manager Rose Maddox at <a href="mailto:rwagner@umw.edu">rwagner@umw.edu</a>.

+&nbsp;

 </div>